SpartaSystems/holdmail/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make [by creating an issue](https://github.com/SpartaSystems/holdmail/issues/new)

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process

-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+1. Ensure that all changes have proper test coverage.
+2. Ensure that new dependencies match our licensing requirements.
+   - New dependencies must be complementary to the Apache License, v2.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+3. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+4. Be open to discussing your changes.
+Make sure the maintainers understand your reasoning and respond appropriately to comments made.
+5. A maintainer will merge your pull request once all tests pass in Travis, the quality is confirmed, and we there are no unresolved issues.
+Feel free to ping if you've not heard from us recently.

 ## Code of Conduct